sakhan/employee-directory/README.md

 ### Technology Stack ###

 Back-end is a CORS enabled Hypermedia-Driven RESTful Web Service secured by Spring Security.
 Persistence layer is auto generated via Spring Data JPA hitting an in-memory H2 database, which is populated with some seed data at startup.
-Front-end is a AngularJS based semi-SPA webapp that consumes the REST service.
+Front-end is an AngularJS based semi-SPA webapp that consumes the REST service.

 Here is a listing of the technology stack: